Coking factory: Coke ovens

 Coke oven interior: detail (1942, USA).

 The coke oven is the central element of a coking plant.
 Horizontal ovens, which are the most commonly used (they are suitable for monitoring the various extraction stages), take the form of narrow compartments (approx. 50 cm wide), but several meters high and several meters deep.
-Modern compartments have a volume of up to 100 m^{3} (e.g. 0.5 × 6 × 32 m).
-As a rule, these furnaces are arranged in a battery, separated by injectors for gases burned at between 1,200 and 1,400 °C, which ensures that the internal temperature is maintained.
+Modern compartments have a volume of up to 100 m3 (e.g. 0.5 × 6 × 32 m).
+As a rule, these furnaces are arranged in a battery, separated by injectors for gases burned at between 1200 and 1400 C, which ensures that the internal temperature is maintained.
 These gases come from the smoke evacuators, which also ensure heat recovery.
-If you're on the site of an iron and steel plant, blast furnace gas can also be used to heat the lower floors, where it is mixed with gas from the coal roaster.
+The blast furnace gas can also be used to heat the lower floors, where it is mixed with gas from the coal roaster.
 Every half-hour, the heating of the furnace battery alternates between the sides and the top, to ensure isotropic coal roasting.

 After an initial phase of around three months following commissioning, the heating system of a coking plant runs continuously.
 Heating up too quickly, or stopping too abruptly, is accompanied by thermal stresses that cause irreparable damage to the furnaces.

 Furnaces, like blast furnaces, are lined internally with refractory layers of chamotte or silicate.
 Each furnace has three openings: the front and rear doors, which are about as wide as the furnace itself, and the filling/emptying hatch at the top.
 An oleo-hydraulic rake adjusts the coal layers horizontally inside the furnace.